liquidweb/woocommerce-custom-orders-table/readme.txt

 ## Current State of the plugin

-WooCommerce core is working custom order tables feature.
+WooCommerce core is working on a custom order tables feature.
 [The plan for the WooCommerce custom order table](https://developer.woocommerce.com/2022/01/17/the-plan-for-the-woocommerce-custom-order-table/).
 More information can be found in this testing post.
 [Call for early testing – custom order table migrations](https://developer.woocommerce.com/2022/05/16/call-for-early-testing-custom-order-table-migrations/)

 ### Background